Nadav-Nevo/World-Energy-Research-Project/index.md

 Which tells us exactly what the rest of this project has to do.
 You cannot look at the grid in isolation and expect an answer.
 Wealth, consumption and efficiency have to be accounted for at the same time — and that is what the models below are built to do.

-> *Based on: hypothesis tests H1a, H1b and H1c — a Welch t-test on countries split at the median fossil share, a Pearson correlation on the fossil share as a continuous variable, and a comparison of how much each variable explains on its own*

 ### Hypothesis Tests 2, 3 and 4, briefly